-Fr Vincent's reflection on Ascension of Our Lord Sunday
+Fr Vincent's reflections on Ascension of Our Lord Sunday

 When we celebrate the Ascension of our Lord Jesus Christ, we celebrate the promise of God that where Jesus, our Head, has gone (heaven), we as members of his Body hope to follow.